Particular/docs.particular.net/nservicebus/gateway/index.md

 ### Configuring the gateway

-In Version 5 and above the gateway is provided by the `NServiceBus.Gateway` NuGet.
-In Version 3 and Version 4 the gateway is included in the core assembly, meaning that every endpoint is capable of running a gateway.
+In Versions 5 and above the gateway is provided by the `NServiceBus.Gateway` NuGet.
+In Version 3 and Version 4 the gateway is included in the core assembly.

 To turn on the gateway, add the following to the configuration: